Popular Mac viruses, malware and security flaws

-In this article, we will look at the most common Mac viruses and security flaws, how to detect them, prevent your Mac from getting them, and how to remove them.
+In this article, we will look at the most common Mac viruses and security flaws.
+I'm about to show you how to detect, remove and prevent your Mac from getting them.

-Something to note before we continue: a virus is a type of malware, capable of copying itself and spreading across a system.
-Malware is a blanket term for a wide range of malicious software including adware, spyware, ransomware, and Trojans.
-So all viruses are malware, but not all malware are viruses if that makes sense?
+Before we continue it's important to mention that a virus is a type of malware, capable of copying itself and spreading across systems.
+Malware, on the other hand, is a blanket term for a wide range of malicious software like adware, spyware, ransomware, and Trojans.
+So all viruses are malware, but not all malware are viruses.

 Okay, let’s dig in.